Coville Assisted Living and Memory Care Community

-The Margot and Warren Coville Assisted Living Apartments provide a warm and home-like environment, rich with tradition and culture.
+The Margot and Warren Coville Assisted Living and Memory Care Community provides a warm and home-like environment, rich with tradition and culture.
 Located on the A. Alfred Taubman Jewish Community Campus in Oak Park, Coville’s Memory Care Unit is located on the 2nd floor of the Prentis Apartments and is designed to enrich the lives of older adults with dementia and related conditions by providing additional supports and programming specific to the needs of those residents.

 Coville’s unique design organizes suites on each floor around a central hub, consisting of a living room, kitchen and dining room/multi-purpose room.
 This helps to provide a home-like feeling of safety and security to Coville’s beautiful, recently renovated spaces, where residents enjoy the comforts of home in a communal setting.